SalomePlatform/shaper/src/FeaturesPlugin/doc/fillFeature.rst

 Result
 """"""

-The Result of the operation will be a shape which is a fill of tool objects with main objects:
+The Result of the operation will be a shape, which is a fill of tool objects with main objects:

 .. image:: images/CreatedFill.png
 	   :align: center